Captain Marvel Jr.: Tiny Titans

 In issue 21 of Tiny Titans, Hoppy the Marvel Bunny comes to the Tiny Titans Pet Club where Tiny Captain Marvel Junior joins him.
 Supergirl asks him his name and he replies "Captain Marvel Junior".
 He then transforms back to Freddy Freeman.
 When asked again he says "Captain Marvel Junior", but adds "You can call me Freddy."
 This is one of the few transformations in which Freddy's mobility aids do not re-materialize when he powers down; instead he's seated on the floor with his legs in front of him.

 Flashpoint

 Freddy Freeman, Billy and Mary all possess different powers of Shazam.
 Freddy holds the Power of Zeus.
 He is still disabled and has a lightning bolt necklace.

 Elvis Presley

-The musician Elvis Presley was a big fan of Captain Marvel Jr., and styled his trademark haircut after that of the comic book character and some of Elvis's stage outfits (with a half-cape similar to those worn by the Marvels) and his TCB logo (with a Marvel-esque lightning bolt insignia) also show inspiration from Captain Marvel Jr. Elvis's childhood collection of Captain Marvel Jr. comic books still sits in the attic at his Graceland estate in Memphis, Tennessee, with a copy of Captain Marvel Jr. #51 (1947) placed on the desk in the recreation of his childhood room at Memphis' Lauderdale Courts housing complex.
+The musician Elvis Presley was a fan of Captain Marvel Jr., and styled his trademark haircut and some of his clothing after him.
+Presley's childhood comic book collection is kept in the attic at his Graceland estate in Memphis, Tennessee, while a copy of Captain Marvel Jr. #51 (1947) is placed on the desk in the recreation of his childhood room at Memphis' Lauderdale Courts housing complex.

-In reference to Elvis's admiration for the character, Captain Marvel Jr. has often been shown as either a fan of Elvis or having been inspired by Elvis.
-In Teen Titans vol. 3 #23, Captain Marvel Jr. is revealed to be a huge fan of Elvis Presley.
-The narrator (Superboy) states that "He's okay, just a little too into the retro thing for my tastes.
-Loves all that rockabilly crap.
-Flame shirts and hot dice belt buckles."
-Captain Marvel Jr. himself quotes Elvis, (whom he refers to as "the greatest modern-day philosopher"), with the quote "Do what's right for you as long as you don't hurt no one", to which Hawk (Holly Granger) immediately states that she likes Sex Pistols bass guitarist Sid Vicious better as a role-model.
+In reference to Elvis's admiration for the character, Captain Marvel Jr. has often been shown as either a fan of Elvis or inspired by him.